vedi/cocos2dx-store/README.md

 Don't forget to close the Iab Service when your store is closed.
 You don't have to do this at all, this is just an optimization.

+And that's it!
+You now have storage and in-app purchasing capabilities.

 ## What's next?
 In App Purchasing.